Chapter 6 - Termination of Status and Notice to Appear Considerations

 Is a persecutor or has engaged in terrorist activity.

-If USCIS terminates the applicant’s asylum status or the officer cannot approve the adjustment of status application due to the applicant’s inadmissibility, the officer should deny the application issue the applicant a Notice to Appear (NTA).
-The applicant should be placed in removal proceedings.
-The denial order should set forth all the reasons for the denial in clear language which can be understood by the applicant.
-There is no appeal from the denial of the application, but the alien may renew the application for adjustment in his or her removal proceedings before the immigration court.
+Upon termination of asylum status, USCIS denies the pending adjustment application.
+The adjustment of status denial must set forth the reason(s) for the denial.
+There is no appeal from the denial of the adjustment of status application, but the alien may renew the application for adjustment in his or her removal proceedings before the immigration court.

 No appendices available at this time.